Teaching Design Thinking to Japanese Corporations — What I See in Their Innovation Process

 Our projects usually start with an inquiry.
 Our business managers will consult with a client and they give me the project outline.
 I feel that many clients have trouble reaching new service ideas, which would be valuable and ask us for help.
 Some clients come to us with their aim to increase the amount of creative thinker for sustaining their prosperous businesses.

-In those cases, my responsibilities have been planning and executing a design thinking training program which leads participants to learn a mindset of design thinking and UX.
+In those cases, my responsibilities have been preparing and executing a design thinking training program which leads participants to learn a mindset of design thinking and UX.
 The length is as long as 10 weeks; it is not just a workshop.

 After we navigate clients to the world of design thinking by introductory workshop and lecture, clients start to develop their new service and we support them as mentors.
 Most traditional Japanese corporations are still following a waterfall method and service developments tend to be technology-oriented.
 Clients who expect design thinking as a game changer will contact us.